chengwenxi/iris-community/test.md

-one of the methods which allows computing to be done over encrypted data, due to its impractical for solving real world machine learning problems, BEAN took a different route which is borrowing the idea of model parallelism from the traditional distributed AI study \[DAI\] and utilizing SOA design patterns in developing distributed analytics services over blockchain.
+one of the methods which allows computing to be done over encrypted data, due to its impractical for solving real world machine learning problems, BEAN took a different route which is borrowing the idea of model parallelism from the traditional distributed AI study \[15\] and utilizing SOA design patterns in developing distributed analytics services over blockchain.